PIH/openmrs-module-pacsintegration/mirth/README.md

 ## Installing the channels

+There are three channels that need to be loaded into Mirth:

+- Read HL7 from OpenMRS database: connects to the OpenMRS database pacsintegration_outbound_queue table to read new outbound order (ORM) messages generated when orders are placed
+- Send HL7 to PACS Boston: takes the HL7 messages generated from the "Read HL7 from OpenMRS database" and sends them to the PACS sevrer in Boston
+- Receive HL7 from PACS Boston: receives HL7 ORM messages (status update messages) and ORU messages (report messages) send by PACS Boston and forwards them on to OpenMRS

 To install the channels, you will need to import the three channels from the `mirth/channels` directory in this repository.
 The channels are stored in XML files, and can be imported into Mirth using the Mirth Connect Administrator:
 - Click on the "Channels" tab
 - Click on the "Import Channel" button and pick a channel to import